 Riesling is a delightfully aromatic and elegant wine that too often gets overlooked.
 This wine’s bold and delicious flavor has remained one of the wine world’s best-kept secrets for the past few decades.
-But riesling’s popularity has been steadily growing as wine lovers everywhere begin to recognize riesling’s unique flavor and versatility.
-If you want a wine that’s refreshing and on-trend, riesling is your new best friend.
+But riesling’s popularity has been steadily growing as wine lovers everywhere recognize its unique flavor and versatility.
+If you want a wine that’s refreshing and on-trend, riesling is your best friend.

-To help you find the perfect bottle for your tastes, we’ve put together this ultimate riesling guide.
-We’ll answer all of your most pressing riesling questions, from, “What kind of wine is riesling?” and the types of Riesling wine available to what foods riesling wine pairs well with.
-Find out whether Riesling is a dry or sweet wine and what occasions riesling is a good wine for below!
+To help you find the perfect bottle for your tastes, we’ve put together this ultimate riesling guide for wine beginners and connoisseurs alike.
+We’ll answer all of your most pressing riesling questions, from the types available and the foods they pair well with to whether riesling is a dry or sweet wine and what occasions it’s a good wine for below!

 How Do You Pronounce Riesling?